AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

     between unit cells.
 An API has been written and this will be integrated into the GSAS-II GUI.

+  **pybaselines**
+   Determines a background for a powder pattern in the "autobackground" option.
+See https://pybaselines.readthedocs.io for more information.

 The following web services can also be accessed from computers that have internet access.
 All software needed for this access is included with GSAS-II.